betsalel-williamson/interview-timer/.work-items/timer-editing/design.md

 ## 2. Technical Design

-This design extends the existing Alpine.js-based multi-timer application to support inline editing of timer durations.
+This design extends the existing Alpine.js-based Interview Timer application to support inline editing of timer durations.
 The solution leverages Alpine.js's reactive data system and DOM manipulation capabilities to provide a seamless editing experience.

 ### Architecture Alignment